hemangi23/Tuck-Shop-Management/README.md

 * Enter the name of the project ( eg: project.cpp) [.cpp is the extension for c++ projects]
 * CLick on Finish.

-###### For the above mentioned project:
-* For owner login we need to have a password for it, and here it is: SCHOOL@23
-* For the employee login same we need to have  a password for it, and here it is: EMPLOYEE@5

 ### DEMO LINK: